jakubwro/SineWaves.jl/doc/src/builder.md

-## Build tarballs and deploy jll project
+# Build tarballs and deploy JLL project

-Time to generate jll package.
+Time to generate JLL package.
 It will wrap C binaries and allow to import them into other projects with Julia's package manager (Pkg).

 ## Know your options
 Get familiar with options of the script with `julia build_tarballs.jl --help` command